glaucuslinux/glaucus/README.md

 See LICENSE.

 ## Dedication
-This project is dedicated to my parents for everything they've done and for choosing to believe in me.
+This project is dedicated to my parents for choosing to believe in me.

 ## Donations
 * PayPal (firasuke@gmail.com)